jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.95 (2023/04/02) =
+* Add: Security improvements, avoid empty requests, banned words and banned IPs (CIDR ranges supported).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.94 (2023/04/01) =
 * Fix: Icon param and query->replace (which caused AI Translate not to use the right language).
 * Update: Since some of you suddently asked for it, the Magic Wand is back (and it will evolve).
 * Fix: The situation with the "Clear" button has been... clarified!
 * Fix: Various fix related to how the Gutenberg librairies are used to avoid collisions.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.92 (2023/03/31) =
 * Fix: Post Edit links were not working.